Both microloans and personal loans can offer small business owners a quick way to raise cash.

 Here is a list of the main features of personal loans:

-- A personal loan can be used for almost any purpose.
+- The best personal loans can be used for almost any purpose.
 The lender will not monitor how you deploy the funds that it provides.
 So you can use them to start a business or strengthen your startup.

 - These loans usually don’t require you to put up any collateral.